pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 ## Background

+PyArrow is an optional dependency of pandas that provides a wide range of supplimental feature to pandas:

-PyArrow has been an optional dependency of pandas since version 0.21.0.
-PyArrow initially provided I/O reading functionality for formats such as Parquet and CSV.
-In pandas version 1.2, pandas integrated PyArrow into the ExtensionArray interface to provide an optional string data type backed by PyArrow.
+- Since pandas 0.21.0, PyArrow provided I/O reading functionality for Parquet
+- Since pandas 1.2.0, pandas integrated PyArrow into the `ExtensionArray` interface to provide an optional string data type backed by PyArrow
+- Since pandas 1.4.0, PyArrow provided I/0 reading functionality for CSV
-In pandas version 1.5 this functionality was expanded to support all data types that PyArrow supports.
-As of pandas version 2.0, all I/O readers have the option to return PyArrow-backed data types, and a lot of methods now utilize PyArrow compute functions to accelerate PyArrow-backed data in pandas, notibly string and datetime types.
+- Since pandas 1.5.0, pandas provided an `ArrowExtensionArray` and `ArrowDtype` to support all PyArrow data types within the `ExtensionArray` interface
+- Since pandas 2.0.0, All I/O readers have the option to return PyArrow-backed data types, and many methods now utilize PyArrow compute functions to accelerate PyArrow-backed data in pandas, notibly string and datetime types.

+As of pandas 2.0, one can feasibly utilize PyArrow as an alternative data representation to NumPy with advantages such as:

+1. Consistent ``NA`` support for all data types
+2. Broader support of data types such as ``decimal``, ``date`` and nested types

 ## Motivation